 DuckDuckGo grew steadily until 2013 when its growth compounded.
 Part of the growth was due to the channels Gabriel Weinberg identified.
 One channel was well-suited to fuel its growth and it was in part unexpected: virality.

 The growth of DuckDuckGo consisted mainly of four stages so far (I consider Safari and Firefox in the same growth stage).
 Let’s see how they evolved throughout the years,

 Stage One, the Billboard

-It was 2011 when Gabriel Weinberg started to experiment off-line advertising with a billboard, which said “Google tracks you.
+It was 2011 when Gabriel Weinberg started to experiment with offline advertising with a billboard, which said “Google tracks you.
 We don’t.”

 According to Wired, that campaign cost was $7,000 for four weeks, and it started “in tech-heavy SOMA district, along the highway dumping cars off the Bay Bridge into San Francisco.”

-It was not the first channel Gabriel Weinberg had experimented.
+It was not the first channel Gabriel Weinberg had experimented with.
 In fact, previous to that DuckDuckGo had reached already over 160,000 queries a day (according to Wired) through two main channels: Hacker News (we saw that when DuckDuckGo got launched) and Stumbleupon.
-Not bad after all for a solo-launch! (although in 2011 DuckDuckGo was more structured).
+Not bad after all for a solo launch! (although in 2011 DuckDuckGo was more structured).
 Time to hack the second growth stage.